micro-community/development/planning/specs/mvp/cli.md

 ## `micro config`
 Command to set and get values in the config store.

-:warning: Out of scope
-- Encryption at rest

 :question: Questions
 - Is it OK for secrets?